 Altitude And Operating Conditions

-Altitude and operating conditions also play a crucial role in the power output of portable generators.
+Altitude and operating conditions also play crucial roles in portable generators’ power output.
 At higher elevations, air density decreases, causing engines to produce less power.

 This means that a generator rated for a certain wattage at sea level will likely produce less power when used at high altitudes.